Bagalamukhi

 Baglamukhi or Bagalā (बगलामुखी) is the female form of a personification of the mahavidyas (great wisdom/science), a group of ten Tantric deities in Hinduism.

 Bagalamukhi is one of the ten forms of the Devi, symbolising potent female, primeval force.

-The main temples dedicated to Bagalamukhi or Bagala Devi are located at Bankhandi, Kangra, Himachal Pradesh; Shri Bagalamukhee Shakthi Peetham, Shivampet, Narsapur, Telangana State; Bagalamukhi Temple, Datia, Madhya Pradesh; Bugiladhar, Ghuttu, Uttarakhand; Kamakhya Temple, Guwahati, Assam; and the Baglamukhi temple of Lalitpur, Nepal.
+The main temples dedicated to Bagalamukhi or Bagala Devi are located at Bankhandi, Kangra, Himachal Pradesh; Shree Pitambara Peeth, Datia, Madhya Pradesh; Shri Bagalamukhee Shakthi Peetham, Shivampet, Narsapur, Telangana; Bagalamukhi (Bandlamma) in Chandole, Guntur district, Andhra Pradesh; Bugiladhar, Ghuttu, Uttarakhand; Kamakhya Temple, Guwahati, Assam; the Baglamukhi temple of Lalitpur, Nepal, Maa Baglamukhi Dham Ludhiana and the Nalkheda Siddhapitham Temple, Nalkheda, Madhya Pradesh.